unfoldedcircle/core-api/integration-api/README.md

 tool with the instructions provided from the generator tool.
 The provided Bash wrapper script [`create-html-docker.sh`](create-html-docker.sh) creates the html documentation in the `./html` sub folder.

-ℹ️ We will look into using GitHub Pages for publishing the html documentation.

 ## API Versions